gitlabhq/gitlabhq/doc/ci/environments.md

 - GitLab Runner picks up the changes and starts running the jobs
 - The jobs run sequentially as defined in `stages`
   - First, the tests pass
-  - Then, the build begins and successfully also passes
+  - Then, the job begins and successfully also passes
   - Lastly, the app is deployed to an environment with a name specific to the branch